htimsk/LEBminipools/readme.md

 * `figures` - Contains all Figrues from the report
 * `pythonModels` - Contains all the python3 scripts
-* `report` - Download a complete copy of the Risk Anayslis Report.
+* `report` - Download a complete copy of the Risk Analysis Report.